MarconiProtocol/marconid/README.md

 *  **core/sys** - system level commands interfacing with the operating system

 ## Pre-requisite
-Golang should be already installed and GOPATH/GOROOT are configured.
+Golang should be already installed with GOPATH/GOROOT configured

 ## Get dependencies
 `go get ./...`